 Automation is Key to Safety and Productivity

-Further, facilities can remove a single piece of equipment from an ongoing process, properly clean and/or sterilize it, and then reintroduced in the production line.
+Further, facilities can remove a single piece of equipment from an ongoing process, properly clean and/or sterilize it, and then reintroduce it in the production line.
 This can be timed so it doesn’t interfere with an existing product run and can be done in phases so the various elements to be cleaned don’t result in lost production time – and lost money for the client.

 “This approach keeps the client’s production lines up and running,” Byron said.